 Redeeming a precious heirloom: Lessons on how to see and treat ourselves

-I recently completed a coaching call with an amazing, good-hearted, kind, talented, and accomplished sixty-five-year-old man who was struggling to see his own value.
+I once completed a coaching call with an amazing, good-hearted, kind, talented, and accomplished sixty-five-year-old man who was struggling to see his own value.

 His second wife recently left him, and for the same reason his first wife left him.
 He’s currently living with his mother while rebuilding his life.

 With his permission, I want to share a portion of our conversation.
 As you read this, look for the application in your own life.

 We pick up on our conversation where he’s telling me that he’s struggled with depression for years.